-Most students who are unsatisfied with their college experience don’t consider transferring to another school.
-Most students are unwilling to put up with the extra work, emotional energy and personal upheaval that transferring requires.
-Consequently those who do take the initiative to transfer are already a significant distillation of the American college population.
-Transfers are those people who are unwilling to settle.
+Most students who are unsatisfied with their college experience don't consider transferring to another school.
+They are unwilling to put up with the extra work, emotional energy and personal upheaval that transferring requires.
+Consequently, those who do take the initiative to transfer are already a significant distillation of the American college population.
+Transfers are people who are unwilling to settle.
 They are willing to do the extra work to get what they want.
-And they are willing to take the path less-traveled to arrive at a better place.
+And they are willing to take the path less traveled to arrive at a better place.
 These qualities that transfers possess prepare them well for college in general and for Brown in particular.

 Brown's Open Curriculum is designed for the student who takes unusual initiative and demonstrates unusual independence.
 This could be part of the reason why transfers routinely do so well at Brown both academically and socially.
 It also might explain why so many of our most famous alumni originally came to Brown after a year-or-two at another institution.

 Brown welcomes between 100 and 200 transfer students to campus each year, making transfers an important and significant part of our campus community.
 We are happy to have you here.

 One application, two times to enroll

-First or second-semester sophomores who are admitted to Brown for the spring are given two options: They may remain at their current college for the following fall, or they may spend their fall semester studying abroad through one of three brown-sponsored study abroad programs in Spain and the United Kingdom.
-Typically, a little more than half of all spring semester transfers study abroad through Brown in the semester prior to their enrollment.
+First- or second-semester sophomores who are admitted to Brown for the spring have two options: They may remain at their current college for the following fall, or they may spend their fall semester studying abroad through one of three Brown-sponsored study abroad programs in Spain and the United Kingdom.
+Typically, a little more than half of all spring-semester transfers study abroad through Brown in the semester prior to their enrollment.